Georgia Product Liability Laws

-Whether you were injured by an exploding hoverboard or you hit a mailbox thanks to faulty brakes, product defects can cause serious damage and injuries.
-If you've been harmed by a defective product, the manufacturer should be held accountable, and should help cover the costs of that damage.
-To learn more, contact a local personal injury attorney who will be familiar with Georgia's product liability laws and explain how they apply to your unique situation.
+If you've been harmed by a defective product, the manufacturer or seller of the product should be held accountable, and should help cover the costs of that damage.
+To learn more, contact a local product liability attorney in your area who will be familiar with Georgia's product liability laws and can explain how they apply to your unique situation.